saoirse-defi/CI-MS3-hashboard/README.md

 #### Responsive Front-End Framework

 For this project, I decided to use the Materialize framework which is build on the principles of material design.
-After completing the project using this new framework, I can safely say that I prefer it more then Bootstrap which I have used on my previous 2 milestone projects.
+After completing the project using this new framework, I can safely say that I prefer it more than Bootstrap which I have used on my previous 2 milestone projects.
 It appears to provide more feedback to the user when they are navigating throughout the web application while remaining responsive on most devices.

 #### Icons